huggosouza/huggosouza/README.md

 ### Full Stack Developer & Digital Strategist

 I combine high-end software engineering with business intelligence.
-My focus is on building **scalable white-label applications** and **digital products** that drive revenue and operational efficiency.
+My focus is on building **scalable applications** and **digital products** that drive revenue and operational efficiency.

 ---